View Robert Francis's Obituary on sidneydailynews.com and share memories

 CELINA – Robert A. "Bob" Francis, of Celina, Ohio, passed away at Celina Manor Nursing Home.

-He was born on June 5, 1940, in Bellefontaine, Ohio, to the late Glenn and Melva (Simon) Francis.
+He was born on June 5, 1940, in Bellefontaine, Ohio, to the late Glen and Melva (Simon) Francis.
 On July 29, 1990, he married Bonnie Bertke, who survives living in Celina.

 Bob was preceded in death by his parents and his stepson, Chris Lehman.